ikajic/ikajic.github.io/_posts/2018-02-19-python-lists.md

 ## 1+1

-Here is an example of two different operations that both add an element to a list, yet they do it in a very different manner.
+Here is an example of two different operations that both add an element to a list, yet, they do it in a very different manner.
 Given a list `lst`:

 `lst = [1]`